Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

      */
     @ServiceMethod(returns = ReturnType.SINGLE)
     public Mono<Response> deleteRelationshipWithResponse(String digitalTwinId, String relationshipId, RequestOptions options) { }

     /**
      * Gets all the relationships on a digital twin by iterating through a collection.
-     *
-     * @param digitalTwinId The Id of the source digital twin.
-     * @return A {@link PagedIterable} of application/json relationships belonging to the specified digital twin and the http response.
-     */
-    @ServiceMethod(returns = ReturnType.COLLECTION)
-    public PagedIterable<String> listRelationships(String digitalTwinId) { }

-    /**
-     * Gets all the relationships on a digital twin filtered by the relationship name, by iterating through a collection.
-     *
-     * @param digitalTwinId The Id of the source digital twin.
-     * @param relationshipName The name of a relationship to filter to.
-     * @return A {@link PagedIterable} of application/json relationships belonging to the specified digital twin and the http response.
-     */
-    @ServiceMethod(returns = ReturnType.COLLECTION)
-    public PagedIterable<String> listRelationships(String digitalTwinId, String relationshipName) { }

-    /**
-     * Gets all the relationships on a digital twin by iterating through a collection.